 Applications are now open to receive an early offer to begin in 2022.

 Graduates will have a solid grounding in the relationships of societies, cultures, languages and systems of government within the international system.

 Students will develop their capacity to appreciate the historical development of relations among nation states, and analyse contemporary political, economic, social and cultural issues such as globalisation, transnationalism and migration.

-Students complete a major in International Relations and Asian Studies, a sub-major in Arabic, Chinese, Spanish or Japanese languages, and a key program in Marketing.
+Students complete a major in International Relations and Asian Studies, a minor in Arabic, Chinese, Spanish or Japanese languages, and a major in Marketing.
 When combined with a high level of knowledge from the specific business majors, you will be ready for the workplace of the future.

 This major has been designed to meet the needs of Australian government, business and society to engage the states and peoples of Asia at all levels in pursuit of national interests and as part of the globalisation process.
 It provides students with the opportunity to study contemporary Asia, as well as the rich and diverse histories, politics, cultures and languages of Asian countries and the international issues affecting Australia’s interests and role in the region and in the world at large.

-The major area also includes a range of units concerned with the United States and Europe as well as with Asia itself, and units in international relations covering other parts of the world.
+The major area also includes a range of subjects concerned with the United States and Europe as well as with Asia itself, and subjects in international relations covering other parts of the world.
 It seeks to produce graduates with a broad, liberal education with the skills to mediate between Australia and the world in general and Asia in particular through political, economic, commercial, cultural, diplomatic and strategic links.
-Students are encouraged to undertake a sub-major in an Asian language in conjunction with the major.
+Students are encouraged to undertake a minor in an Asian language in conjunction with the major.

 Employment opportunities may be found in the State and Commonwealth public service, overseas organisations, the media, business and industry, education and research.